 Annie paused.
 “Get back to me with that list as soon as you can,” she said finally.
 “And find out who cleared him for the Oberfeld Grant.”

-“I mean, it’s not great,” said Vincent once the call ended.
+“I mean, it’s not great,” said Venkat once the call ended.
 “But it’s not like he’s got a functioning space craft, right?”

 “No,” said Teddy, “it’s a three year project.
 He’s been breezing through deadlines like they were nothing but-.”